Dulwich Village – Weekend Travel Flash

 The Outdoor Gallery

 The scent of fresh flowers coming from Bartleys flower shop on the corner almost convinces us to stock up on our interior decoration supply.
 Instead, the bright colours at Dulwich Outdoor Gallery next door lure us in.

 We find a collection of murals painted by some of the top street artists alive today.
 They based their work on the Baroque era paintings that can be found in Dulwich Picture Gallery.
 I am intrigued by the ‘simplicity’of Stik’s work.
 He paints stick figure-like people as street art, and I have seen some of his work in East London.
-If you are interested in doing a tour of the Dulwich Outdoor Gallery, please find a map here (no guarantees that all the art is still there of course!).

 After a little browse at the Dulwich Outdoor Gallery, we make our way towards the Picture Gallery.
 On our way, we come across Christ’s Chapel: a stunning chapel with large extensions on both sides.
 Picture opportunities aplenty here in the Village!

 The Picture Gallery is just on the other side of the Chapel, and displays some of Britain’s leading exhibitions.
 With works by Poussin, van Rijn, and Rubens, you can spend quite a few hours inside.
 Likewise, The Gallery is a great location for a coffee or lunch break, as it features a gorgeous cafe and park outside.